gregbkr/elk-dashboard-v5-docker/README.md

 ### To refresh logstash after a modification in the logstash.conf file:
     docker restart elk_logstash_1

+### Sending logs via docker driver

+When your tests seems fine and you want containers to automatically send their log output:

+    nano docker-compose-yml    <-- uncomment the logging sections docker-compose restart

+You should see in kibana that elk is collecting your containers logs.

 #
 #------ Backup and Restore and optimize ------